ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

 \paragraph{Reward Hacking for MathQA} Our investigation of the negative results on MathQA$_\text{MCQ}$ indicates that ReFT suffers from the reward hacking~\cite{skalse2022defining} on the multi-choice question during training.
 Figure \ref{fig:reward_hacking} shows how the sampled solutions produce ``\textit{inaccurate rewards}'', which makes the RL training suffer.
-As we can see, the sampled CoT obtains an incorrect answer ``\textit{344}'' which is not the product of ``\textit{18}'' and ``\textit{22}''.
+As we can see, the sampled CoT obtains an incorrect answer ``\textit{172}'' which is not half of the product of ``\textit{18}'' and ``\textit{22}''.
 However, the final reasoning step still predicts the option ``\textit{C}'' as the final answer as the model would always predict one of the options from $\{\texttt{A, B, C, D, E}\}$ regardless of the correctness of intermediate CoT\footnote{We found that program-based CoTs are less likely to suffer as it is more rigorous than natural language.}.
 Thus, such a misleading CoT will receive a positive reward ``$1$'' and misguide the model to treat this as a correct CoT.
 The underlying reward hacking phenomenon severely tampers the model training~\cite{everitt2021reward}.
-This is also the reason that we chose the checkpoint with longer warm-up steps for MathQA to reduce the reward hacking effect.
+This is also the reason that we chose the checkpoint with longer warm-up steps for MathQA N-CoT to reduce the reward hacking effect.

-To further demonstrate the negative effect of MCQ questions, we experiment on the MathQA variant by \citet{jie2023leveraging}, MathQA$_\text{numeric}$ (Table \ref{tab:data_statistics}), which removed the options in the question, and directly predict the numeric answer.
-Table \ref{tab:mathqa_numeric} presents the comparison against SFT.
-We can observe that ReFT consistently outperforms SFT using both Galactica and CodeLLAMA.
+To further demonstrate the negative effect of MCQ questions, we experiment on the MathQA variant by \citet{jie2023leveraging}, MathQA$_\text{numeric}$ (Table \ref{tab:data_statistics}), which removes the options in the question, and directly predicts the numeric answer.
+Table \ref{tab:mathqa_numeric} presents the comparison against the baselines.
+We can observe that ReFT consistently outperforms the baselines using both Galactica and CodeLLAMA.
+Ideally, we could reduce the reward hacking effect on MathQA$_\text{MCQ}$ if we can obtain a more fine-grained reward (e.g., process-based reward~\cite{lightman2023lets}) for the intermediate reasoning steps.
+However, the development of a reliable process-based reward model is expensive, and requires extensive manual annotations of reasoning steps.
+Recognizing these challenges, we consider controlling reward hacking and its analysis as an important problem to be addressed in future work.